Sightem/RBLXAutorestart-with-onlyvip/README.md

 # Usage

-simply put this in your workspace folder and run it once. then create a shortcut, modify the args by modifying the target, as an example C:\Users\user\Desktop\Synapse-X\workspace\RBLXAutorestart.exe -detecterrors -detectsynapse -onlyvip .
+simply put this in your synapse workspace folder and run it once. then create a shortcut, modify the args by modifying the target, as an example:

+` C:\Users\[USERNAME]\Desktop\Synapse-X\workspace\RBLXAutorestart.exe -detecterrors -detectsynapse -onlyvip `